facetdigital/get-namecheap-zone-file/README.md

 # get-namecheap-zone-file

 Tries to get your DNS Zone File from NameCheap.

-Uses Selenium + Firefox + Xvfb + Docker login and scrape the DNS info.
+Uses Selenium + Firefox + Xvfb + Docker to login and scrape the DNS info.

 ## Prerequisites